Let's Clear Things Up

 Passkeys are a modern, passwordless authentication method using the WebAuthn/FIDO2 standard.
 Instead of typing a password, users authenticate with Face ID, Touch ID, Windows Hello, or a hardware security key.
 Passkeys are phishing-resistant since they're bound to the specific website and can't be reused elsewhere.
 Each user can register multiple passkeys (up to 10) from their profile page.

 We recommend using ArmorPro as your primary WordPress security solution rather than stacking multiple security plugins.
-Running multiple WordPress security plugins often causes conflicts, doubles resource usage, and can create duplicate headers or conflicting firewall rules.
+Running multiple WordPress security plugins often causes conflicts, doubles resource usage, and can create duplicate headers or conflicting firewall patterns.
 If you're migrating from another WordPress security plugin, deactivate it first.

 If you get locked out via brute force protection, wait for the lockout duration to expire (default 15 minutes).
-If you're permanently blacklisted or can't access the login, you can deactivate the plugin via FTP/SFTP by renaming the plugin folder, or by accessing your database and clearing the blacklist table.
+If you're permanently blacklisted or can't access the login, you can add

 Technical questions about BoostPro features and functionality.

 BoostPro is designed to minimize that risk.
 The default settings are conservative and work well on the vast majority of WordPress sites.
 Core features like page caching, lazy loading, emoji cleanup, and heartbeat control are low risk and rarely cause issues.
-The advanced options (JS defer, CSS minification) can push performance further, but we recommend testing them on a staging site first since every theme and plugin combination is different.
+The advanced options (JS defer, unused CSS removal, CSS/JS minification) can push performance further, but we recommend testing them on a staging site first since every theme and plugin combination is different.

 BoostPro includes file-based page caching that saves fully rendered HTML pages to disk and serves them directly on subsequent visits, bypassing PHP and WordPress entirely.
 It automatically excludes logged-in users, POST requests, WooCommerce carts, and pages that set the DONOTCACHEPAGE constant.
-You can configure the cache TTL, add custom URL exclusions, and the cache is automatically purged when you update content.
+You can configure the cache expiry, add custom URL exclusions, and the cache is automatically purged when you update content.
 If your host already provides server-level caching, BoostPro detects the conflict and disables its own cache to avoid issues.

 Yes.
 BoostPro automatically detects when you're editing in Elementor, Divi, Beaver Builder, Brizy, Bricks, and other page builders and disables its optimizations during editing so they don't interfere with the builder interface.
 On the frontend, all optimizations apply normally.
 If you run into a visual issue on a specific page, use the per-page disable controls to turn off individual features for that URL.